-Installing the Hotkey Utility for Windows XP
+Installing the Hotkey Utility

 Insert the support CD and click Hotkey Utility on the autorun menu to start the installation wizard.

 (2) Choose another destination folder or click Next to use the default.

 (3) Choose another folder, create a new folder, or click Next to use the default folder for the program icons.